24 Mar 2020

 At Odgers Berndtson, for example, members of the Situation Room talk each evening, either by video chat or conference call.

-Sometimes these conversations have a significant strategic component, but more often than not they’re simply opportunities for the group to re-center itself, process the day, confirm plans for tomorrow, and reaffirm the firm’s ability to get through COVID-19.
+Sometimes these conversations have a significant strategic component, but more often than not they’re simply opportunities for the group to re-centre itself, process the day, confirm plans for tomorrow, and reaffirm the firm’s ability to get through COVID-19.

 Conclusion: Take a leadership role

 At the moment, there is a dearth of knowledge and responsibility about how to effectively combat the virus.
-False and misleading news is competing with, and in places out-competing it, recommendations from doctors, health organizations, and governments.
+False and misleading news is competing with, and in places out-competing it, recommendations from doctors, health organisations, and governments.